top of page

 “You’d do that to me?
 Let me lie here, in this rottin’ carcass, stuck between worlds?”

 Maybe I would have.
-I was beginning to feel a bit ornery and plenty impatient.
+I was feeling a bit ornery and plenty impatient.

 “Don’t want to.
-Just need some answers is all.”
+Just need some answers is all.
+I lost the trail of my quarry.
+Maybe you saw something.”

 The corpse’s grimace was skeptical, but what he asked next surprised me.